-Now is definitely the time to be putting out traps.
-SCFS Members have already found SCFS in sour cherries, raspberries, tayberries, boysenberries, blackberries, and strawberries.
+Last year SCFS Members found SWD in sour cherries, raspberries, tayberries, boysenberries, blackberries, and strawberries to name a few.
 Do you have SWD in your fruit?
 Here are some good photos of what damaged fruit can look like.

 SWD is a vinegar fly originally from Asia that appeared in Washington state in 2009.
 Because of a robust ovipositor (egg injection tube) the SWD lays eggs in healthy ripening fruit while they are still attached to the plant as well as overripe fruit.
 Infested fruits then began to deteriorate due to larvae activity as well as secondary fungal and bacterial infections.
 Life cycles are 8-15 days allowing for up to ten generations in one summer and they are able to overwinter in our climate.
 Females can lay 200-600 eggs in a lifetime.